Threatened Species Poems to Inspire You

 "The pure white sand, as smooth as a plaque, conceal venomous stonefish, with spines on their backs.
 Small tropical fish, of all colours and shapes, drift unaware, as a Wobbegong waits."

-Proving that not all threatened species poems have to be about single organisms, last year's Threatened Species Prize winner Rohin wrote their poem about the Great Barrier Reef, showcasing its immense diversity with vivid imagery.
+Proving that not all threatened species poems have to be about single organisms, Rohin won the 2022 Threatened Species Prize with their poem about the Great Barrier Reef, showcasing its immense diversity with vivid imagery.

 Quoll Under Daylight